azurestandard/azure-angular-providers/README.md

 * A product object (or any object with the product ID stored in the `id` property).
 The product object is added to the cache, which may save a network lookup for previously uncached IDs.
+* A packaged-product object (or any object with the packaged-product code stored in the `code` property).

 AzureCarts
 ==========